jhmwkg/jquery-tweaker/README.md

 # jquery-tweaker
-An HTML page; two rows of buttons that tweak width, height, and animation of a shape.
+An HTML page; two rows of buttons that tweak width, height, and position of a shape.